Anatomy of a Murder: Moviegoers receive true-crime lesson from county prosecutor

 In July of that year, Lt.
-Coleman A Peterson shot and killed a man accused of raping his wife.
-During the trial, Voelker used a rare from of the insanity defense called irresistible impulse , which hadn't been used in Michigan in decades.
-Irresistible impulse focuses on the existence of mental illness and its inability to control someone's actions in accordance with the law.
+Coleman A. Peterson shot and killed a man accused of raping his wife.
+During the trial, Voelker used a rare form of the insanity defense called irresistible impulse, which hadn't been used in Michigan in decades.
+Irresistible impulse focuses on the existence of mental illness and one's inability to control their actions in accordance with the law.

 During Sunday's viewing, Muskegon County Prosecutor D.J.
-Hilson had the opportunity to speak to that crowd about that defense tactic and the role that attorneys and prosecutors play in the courtroom.
+Hilson spoke to that crowd about that defense tactic and the role played by attorneys and prosecutors in the courtroom.

 "I get an opportunity at the end to talk about what we do as lawyers, in particular, prosecutors," said Hilson.
 "I hope they get a sense of the difference between Hollywood and real life.
 That's always a theme when we're trying cases.
 We have to make sure nobody comes into a courtroom with these expectations that they're going to see something like they see in the movies or TV."